cbaggers/cepl/docs/003 - types.md

 | :mat3       | 36    | :float         | (simple-array single-float (9)) |
 | :mat4       | 64    | :float         | (simple-array single-float (16)) |

-To be 100% accurate I have to say, that for all the types with `*` at the end, the type returned is actually implementation specific.
+To be 100% accurate, I have to say that for all the types with `*` at the end, the type returned is actually implementation specific.
 But you get the idea :)

 See the [CFFI documentation for details](https://common-lisp.net/project/cffi/manual/cffi-manual.html#Built_002dIn-Types)

 ### Supported CFFI types

 Of course we also support some of the CFFI types.
-For completeness here is a list:
+For completeness, here is a list:

 |                                        |
 |:---------------------------------------|